The Story of the Ship ... so far ...

 Mrs Pretty's garden.
 1938.

 A Yorkshire lady called Mrs Pretty lived in a large house near Woodbridge.
-She bought in 1926, then called Sutton House.
+She bought it in 1926, then called Sutton House.
 It was changed in 1998 to Tranmer House in memory of Annie Tranmer who donated the house and estate to the National Trust.
 Mrs Pretty was a local magistrate and her father had done some archaeology work.
 The house overlooked a piece of land just beyond her garden which had numerous bumps and lumps on it.
-She was curious to know what might be below the bumps and in 1937 she happened to mention this to a local historian at the Woodbridge Flower Show.
-He mentioned it to the curator of the Ipswich Museum, Guy Maynard to join him for luncheon with Mrs Pretty.
-Maynard recommended that she should employ a local man, Basil Brown, to investigate.
+She was curious to know what might be below the bumps and in 1937 she happened to mention this to a local historian Vincent Redstone at the Woodbridge Flower Show.
+He invited (Copy left) the curator of the Ipswich Museum, Guy Maynard to join him for luncheon with Mrs Pretty.
+Maynard recommended that she should employ a local man, Basil Brown to investigate.
 Mr Brown was mainly interested in the Roman period and had been responsible for discovering a Roman pottery kiln as well as a Roman villa.
 Working for Mrs Pretty he was paid thirty shillings a week (that's one pound ten shillings, or £1.50 today) and he stayed in the chauffeur's cottage.
 Basil was helped by two labourers Bert Fuller and Tom Sawyer (not the Tom Sawyer) and occasionally by Leslie Buckle.
 The mounds were different sizes so they started on the biggest one which became called Mound 1.
 After quite a bit of digging without finding anything significant they tried some work on a smaller mound (that became Mound 3) and following that, they moved to Mound 2.
 It was here that they found a piece of metal that Brown recognised as a ship's rivet.
 It was like a large bolt with a metal plate rusted onto one end.
 At the end of the summer the digging stopped, the mounds were restored and small objects that had been found were examined.